Yuh 3a Review 2023 – Pros & Cons

 True Wealth 3a uses ETFs, an interesting alternative to Yuh 3a.
 It is interesting to compare the two approaches.

-True Wealth is much more flexible and lets you make many choices.
-For instance, you can choose whether you want standard or sustainable ETFs.
-You can also tune the countries you want to invest in.
+True Wealth is much more flexible and allows you to make many choices.
+For instance, you can choose whether you want standard or sustainable ETFs and the countries you want to invest in.

 The main limitation is that your portfolio requires 35% in Swiss francs.
 So you either invest 35% in Swiss shares or use currency hedging.
 But that is already significantly better than Yuh 3a, which does not let you invest in foreign currency.